asciamanna/asciamanna.github.io/_drafts/tdd-is-not-testing-practice.md

 tags: ['tdd']
 ---

-In a [previous post](/2015/10/25/use-tdd-to-teach-testable-design.html) that's about using TDD to teach testable design, I mentioned that when I first started writing unit tests and even early in my TDD experience I would say as long as developers were writing unit tests, I didn't care whether they wrote them first or last.
+In a [previous post](/2015/10/25/use-tdd-to-teach-testable-design.html) about using TDD to teach testable design, I mentioned that when I first started writing unit tests (and even early in my TDD experience) I would say as long as developers were writing unit tests, I didn't care whether they wrote them first or last.
 I continue to hear this advice from developers, managers, team leads, and technical leaders.

 In this post I want to discuss why I believe this is bad advice, and how people come to this conclusion.
 After years of writing software without TDD and years of practicing TDD I am convinced it yields higher quality, more easily changed code.